 - Nothing shall be placed on the grounds that could be harmful to grass, trees or flowers.

-- Ropes, barricades or stakes will be placed so that there is not a hazard or damage to the underground irrigation system.
+- Ropes or barricades will be placed so that there is not a hazard or damage to the underground irrigation system.
 The building and lawns are not to be enclosed or roped off.
 Placement of any equipment must be approved during the pre-event meeting with the library’s administrative staff as described in #4 under Procedures.

-- Requests for use of the library grounds must be made no less than 35 days to no more than 90 days before the event or activity.
+- Requests for use of the library grounds must be made no less than 35 days and no more than 90 days before the event or activity.

 - All organizations, groups or businesses agree to hold the Library harmless from any loss, damage, liability, costs and/or expense that may arise during or to be caused in any way by such use of the Library facilities or grounds.

 - In the event of cancellation by the Library of the use of the grounds in case of emergencies, the Library is not obligated to provide an alternate meeting space.

 - A group using the grounds agrees to leave the grounds in the same condition it was prior to its activity.
 Extra custodial costs or costs of damages incurred as a result of the activity shall be paid by the applicant.